 If the sensor is to be purged with gas (gas detection), it should be equipped with purge connections.

 Do not open the purge connections unless the containment can be filled immediately with a dry, inert gas.
+The use of helium at low pressure is recommended for purging.

-Use only low pressure to purge.
-Maximum pressure: 5 bar (72.5 psi).
+Maximum pressure: 0.5 bar (7.3 psi)